Academic Policies and Procedures

 The assignment of credit policy applies equally to courses offered for less than 15 weeks, such as summer session courses.
 Such courses contain an equal or greater number of hours of direct instruction and independent preparation as the same course offered in the standard 15-week semester.

 The assignment of credit policy applies equally to courses delivered through all modes of instruction including online courses.
-A course taught online must first be reviewed and approved by the Teaching Learning Technology Roundtable.
-An online course is approved only once it has been determined that the course covers the same content and achieves the same outcomes as the same course taught on campus.
+A course taught online must first be reviewed and approved by the Online Academic Excellence Committee.
+An online course must cover the same content and achieve the same outcomes as the same course taught on campus.

 Attendance

-A student is expected to attend every meeting of a class for which he or she is registered.
+A student is expected to attend every meeting of a class for which the student is registered.
 The responsibility for attendance rests with the student.
-Excused absences may be granted to students who must miss class for serious and documentable reasons of personal health, family concerns (emergency or important event in student’s family).
+Excused absences may be granted to students who must miss class for serious and documentable reasons of personal health or family concerns (emergency or important event in student’s family).

 Auditing a Course